2001 Toyota Grand Prix of Long Beach: Race

 The constant precipitation on Saturday had cleared up in time for the race as air temperatures rose to 65 F and a brisk wind gusted over the circuit at 20 mph.
 An estimated 90,000 people attended the event.
 During the pace laps, the rear of Vasser's car began trailing smoke, though it quickly dissipated, as Castroneves' fuel gauge had failed.
-The race began at 1:12 PM and Castroneves quickly pulled ahead of Bräck in the first turn to maintain his pole position advantage.
+The race began at 1:12 p.m. and Castroneves quickly pulled ahead of Bräck in the first turn to maintain his pole position advantage.
 One of Tagliani's tires was punctured after Tracy struck the rear of his car, forcing him to make a pit stop and lose a lap to the leaders.
 Andretti's car suddenly experienced a terminal engine issue on lap 3 and he resultantly became the first retiree of the race.
 Castroneves held a 1.1-second lead over Bräck before the first full-course caution flag was issued on the tenth lap when Garcia Jr. slid into the tire barriers in turn eight and sustained moderate damage to the nose of his car.

 Hélio Castroneves (pictured in 2018) led every lap from the pole position and won the race, his fourth win in CART.

 The top-13 drivers chose not to make a pit stop and Castroneves led the field on the restart at lap 13.
 De Ferran overtook Kanaan for the fourth position three laps later.
 As Bräck defended the second position from Fittipaldi, Wilson had troubles with his gearbox that caused him to spin into the turn-nine tire barriers on the 19th lap.
 Although Wilson's rear wing fell off of his car, the green flag remained as he restarted his car and drove to pit road.
 Zanardi's suspension and cooling system were damaged after Junqueira hit the back end of his car and he retired on lap 28, while Fittipaldi experienced mechanical issues of his own—falling from 12th to 16th six laps earlier—and pitted that same lap to change his steering wheel in hopes that it would alleviate his issues.
 On lap 30, Takagi was spun from behind by Gugelmin at the ninth turn, necessitating the second caution flag.
 The top 11 drivers made pit stops under the caution period.
 Bräck was relegated to the rear of the field after his engine stalled during his pit stop.